isomerpages/ogp/_products/10-redeemsg.md

 * Admin portal allows agencies and non-profit organizations to see statistics and redemption status and download reports.
 No more manual tracking.
 * Mobile app allows staff and volunteers to log redemptions via scanning a person’s NRIC or voucher.
-* API allows merchants to integrate and update redemption for government/ non-profit programmes
+* API allows merchants to integrate and update redemption for government and non-profit programmes
-* System also digitizes vouchers that are sent to recipients via SMS and opens up in a web link.
+* System also digitises vouchers that are sent to recipients via SMS and open up in a web link.
 No need for an app or smart phone to receive a voucher.
 Also allows agencies to avoid printing costs.

 #### Impact